Skip to content

 • User Status: The current status of the related user.

-• Get Data: The availability to get data from the Lead Stash.
+• Get Data: The ability to get data from the Lead Stash.

-• Set Data: The availability to send data to the Lead Stash.
+• Set Data: The ability to send data to the Lead Stash.

 To create a new API Key record, click the “Add New API Key” button and fill in the following fields in the “Add New API Key” pop-up window: